sdingcn/closure/README.md

 Objects of struct types are mutable by `sset`, where a struct is essentially a tuple of fields (references).

 Both `letrec` and `( <callee> <expr>* )` use pass-by-reference for variables.
 To make a deep copy, recursively use the `.clone` intrinsic function (be aware of cycles).

+Garbage collection: do a simple periodic GC and don't do compaction.

 ## Dependency